PublicisSapient/javascript/README.md

     });
     // expected output: true

-    // get all the items in the Array that are greater than 1 with .filter() const greaterThanOne = numbers.filter(element => {
+    // Create a new Array with all the items in the Array that are greater than 1 with .filter() const greaterThanOne = numbers.filter(element => {
       return element > 1;
     });
+    // expected output: [2, 3]

     // find the first item greater than 1 with .find() const first = numbers.find(element => {